-Almost 30 years ago, my father wrote a book titled Risking Old Age In America, which described the plight of seniors in the United States who faced severe income gaps, limited assistance for care at home and deplorable nursing homes.
+Over 30 years ago, my father wrote a book titled Risking Old Age In America, which described the plight of seniors in the United States who faced severe income gaps, limited assistance for care at home, and deplorable nursing homes.
 A lot has changed since then, but many of the same challenges persist or have gotten worse.

 With the advent of the assisted living industry, there's an alternative to nursing homes.
 Home care services have expanded as has government assistance to pay for home care.
 Nursing homes have improved, and seniors enter them later in life when they need more care, meaning fewer are institutionalized for year after year.

-But as the recent artlice in The New Yorker, "How the Elderly Lose Their Rights," describes, the struggle for independence continues.
-The article describes a Nevada guardianship system run amock with private guardians and their lawyers seeking guardianship of seniors with the funds to pay them.
+But as the 2017 article in The New Yorker, "How the Elderly Lose Their Rights," describes, the struggle for independence continues.
+The article describes a Nevada guardianship system run amok with private guardians and their lawyers seeking guardianship of seniors with the funds to pay them.

 One result is that seniors are postponing retirement.
 In 2000, 12.5% of people over 65 were still working.
 Today, 18.6% remain in the workforce.
 Undoubtedly, more would continue to work if they could find jobs or were healthy enough to do so.